christian-a/RepData_PeerAssessment1/PA1_template.md

 adf$steps <- as.integer(apply(adf, 1, fill.strategy))
 ```

+This code create a copy of the original dataset and replaces the missing
+values (NAs) with values calculated by the strategie introduces above.
+After
+this step there are no missing values in the dataset.

 4. Make a histogram of the total number of steps taken each day and Calculate
 and report the mean and median total number of steps taken per day.
 Do
 these values differ from the estimates from the first part of the assignment?